-Splitwise is excited to announce that we’re upgrading our PayPal integrations on iOS and Android to the latest technology from PayPal.
-For the last couple months, we’ve been collaborating with the PayPal team to increase the usability, security, and reliability of our integration.
-These updates are starting to enter the final testing stages, and we’re looking forward to the transition.
+Splitwise is excited to announce that we’ve upgraded our PayPal integrations on iOS and Android to the latest technology from PayPal.
+We believe the changes made increase the usability, security, and reliability of the integration.

-As part of the upgrade process, the PayPal mobile integration will be temporarily unavailable on iOS and Android for several weeks starting this Friday, June 29th, 2018.
-(You will see an “under construction” message on the PayPal button.)
-During the upgrade, you can still use the PayPal integration on the Splitwise.com web app to pay friends normally.
-We expect the new integration will go live in early August.
+As part of the upgrade process, the PayPal mobile integration was temporarily unavailable on iOS and Android for several weeks starting Friday, June 29th, 2018.
+(You may have seen an “under construction” message on the PayPal button.)
+During the upgrade, the PayPal integration on web (splitwise.com) remained live.

 Updated 7/16 Updated to reflect expected launch date (early August 2018)